rjzaar/opencourse-project/README.md

 Usage: pl restore [FROM] [TO] [OPTION]
 You just need to state the sitename, eg dev.
 You can alternatively restore the site into a different site which is the second argument.
+If the [FROM] site is prod, and the production method is git, git will be used to restore production

 OPTIONS
   -h --help               Display help (Currently displayed)